farehaaslam/network_security/readme.md

 5. All experiments are logged to **MLflow** (via DagsHub).
 6. The trained model is served through a **FastAPI** application and optionally stored on **AWS S3**.
 7. A **GitHub Actions** workflow automatically builds, pushes, and deploys the containerised app to **AWS ECR / EC2**.
+8. scheduled training runs are set up via GitHub Actions cron jobs to ensure the model stays up-to-date with new data.

 ---